kzajac/my_first_cookery/README.md

-simple exemple of using cookery
+simple example of using cookery